-Something that’s relatively new to Long Game (and what first brought my attention to the app) is the presence of cryptocurrencies as prizes.
+Funny enough, what first introduced me to Long Game was a post about how they were rolling out a feature that would earn cryptocurrencies as prizes.
 Announcing the addition of tokens like Ethereum to the app, Long Game CEO and Founder Lindsay Holden said, “Crypto Rewards will serve to educate our customers and introduce them to crypto markets while protecting them from the risk that comes with investing.”
 That protection from risk comes as you aren’t actually able to purchase cryptocurrencies on the app — you can only win them.
 This could involve getting gifted with crypto for leveling up or playing the Crypto Spin game.

 If you do obtain crypto assets from Long Game, you’ll need to transfer them to a crypto wallet.
-On their suggestion, I choose to download the app Trust to hold my (then valued at) $.25 worth of ETH.
-In the event you don’t have a wallet and don’t feel like getting one right away, Long Game does note that you will have up to a year to claim your prize and withdraw it from the app itself.
+However, there is now a $5 threshold you’ll need to reach before a transfer (meaning you’ll need to accrue at least $5 worth of crypto rewards before you can move them out).
+Long Game does also note that you will have up to a year to claim your prize and withdraw it from the app itself.

 Using and Saving with Long Game

 The latest version of Long Game is free to use.
 Furthermore, both Varo and NBKC offer no-fee accounts.